Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 first.
 Then, together with those remaining alive, they “meet” Jesus as

-he approaches the earth from heaven.
-After that, they accompany him as he continues his descent
+he approaches from Heaven.
+After that, they will accompany him as he continues his

 Those “caught up” to the